citp/BlockSci/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Technical issue / Bug report
-about: Create a bug report to help us improve BlockSci
+about: Discuss a technical issue or create a bug report to help us improve BlockSci

 ---

-Please provide a clear and concise description of what the problem is.
+Please provide a clear and concise description of the problem.

-#### Expected Result

-What you expected to happen.

-#### Actual Result

-What happened instead.

 #### Reproduction Steps